The number of graduate students enrolled during the 2017-18 school year.

 Semiconductor device simulation based on Monte Carlo particle models, in particular nanoscale MOSFETs and non-volatile memories.
 Charge transport in biological ion channels.
 Cyberinfrastructure activities for research and education.

 Students who have completed some or all of ECE 441, 482 and 483 are potentially able to assist with some of our research.
 There may also be opportunities for students who have studied machine learning or statistical learning theory.
 Juniors and seniors only.

 As Director of the Information Trust Institute, I coordinated (with other faculty and staff) the development of a significant summer intern program.
 The program paired promising undergraduate students from around the world with ITI faculty members who are doing research on information trust topics (including security, reliability, safety, privacy, survivability, and correctness) that are relevant to the students' interests.
 Many of the summer interns had previously been limited to classroom work, and were excited by their experiences attacking real-world research problems and interacting with professors on an informal, individual basis.
 Several students reported that their internships had encouraged them to pursue graduate studies, particularly at Illinois, even if they had not previously considered postgraduate work.
 Faculty members also appreciated the program, since it not only provided direct support for their research efforts through the students' work, but also allowed them to build relationships with outstanding undergraduates, possibly leading to graduate work or other collaborations.
 The internships, which were supported by state and federal funds, included stipends and, in some cases, an allocation for travel expenses.

-I will entertain individual study projects in the areas of signal processing, communications, and circuits at any level of study.
+I will entertain undergraduate proposals in the areas of signal processing, communications, and circuits at any level of study.
+I also have an undergraduate research group, WaggleNet, the members of which work to collect and process data from operational honeybee colonies to reduce bee-related problems.
+WaggleNet.org

 Research opportunities exist for the creative, enthusiastic and hardworking undergraduate in the areas of integrated circuit design, VLSI architectures for DSP and communications, and machine learning implementations.